DonMVB/aws/AWS_Assoc_SAA_C02.md

 - S3 Events: S3 can send a notification on a bucket event such as a new PNG or MOV file.
 These can be received by SQS queue, SNS topic, Lambda.
 S3 events are Object Created, Object Removed, Object Restore from Glacier, and Replication related failures.

 ## FanOut Pattern
 - A system/solution that need to send the same message to two sides, say the fullfillment warehouse and the data warehouse directly.
 A better way is to dend a message to a SNS topic, and then have fullfillment/data-warehouse subscribe.
+-

-## Miscellaneous
+# Miscellaneous

 The following section includes services, features, and techniques that may appear on the exam.
 They are also extremely useful to know as an engineer using AWS.
 If the following items do appear on the exam, they will not be tested in detail.
 You'll just have to know what the meaning is behind the name.
 It is a great idea to learn each item in depth for your career's benefit, but it is not necessary for the exam.

+## Reducing Security Threats (Added 10/12/2020)
+We inheriently trust that clients are well behaved and using services as intended.
+"Bad Actors" can fake a browsers user agent, or otherwise perform recon.
+Some will attempt DDOS.
+Protection mechanisms include Network ACL's to disallow inbound evil IP's, a host based firewall on EC2.
+For Linux - uwf, iptables.
+An application load balancer introduces a problem area though - the host won't see hte originating IP, so a host FW is ineffective because communication terminates at the ALB.
+Can allow the ALB's Sec Group access (only) to the EC2.
+Won't completely block traffic through - still ened a NACL.
+How about a Net Load Balancer (NLB)?
+With a NLB, the origin IP is visible to the EC2 instance, so the FW would be effective.

+Enter WAF - it will montiro web access requests, and can block/allow.
+WAF has prefoncifugred excetipns for common attacks / exploits (SQL I, XSS).
+This works because WAF operations at the web applicaiton layer.
+Public web apps prefer WAF.

+Enter Cloud Front - Clients connection term at the Cloud Front distribution - so the client IP isn't visible to the EC2 FW.
+Can use geoblocking to stop traffic from a country all together.

 ### What is the Amazon Cognito?
 (Legacy text)
 - Before discussing Amazon Cognito, it is first important to understand what Web Identity Federation is.
 Web Identity Federation lets you give your users access to AWS resources after they have successfully authenticated into a web-based identity provider such as Facebook, Google, Amazon, etc. Following a successful login into these services, the user is provided an auth code from the identity provider which can be used to gain temporary AWS credentials.